Sir Elton John postpones US shows after positive Covid-19 test

 The changes are the latest setback in what has been an ill-fated final tour for the musician.

-Farewell Yellow Brick Road began in 2018 as Sir John's curtain call after more than half a century on the road.
+Farewell Yellow Brick Road began in 2018 as Sir Elton's curtain call after more than half a century on the road.

-But the busy schedule of more than 300 shows worldwide was repeatedly interrupted, first by pandemic-related restrictions, then because Sir John needed hip surgery after a fall in September last year.
+But the busy schedule of more than 300 shows worldwide was repeatedly interrupted, first by pandemic-related restrictions, then because Sir Elton needed hip surgery after a fall in September last year.

 The show restarted after almost two years last Wednesday in New Orleans, Louisiana.